All Rounder

 Conical vs Flats

 I’d imagine many people reading this have already asked themselves “why conical filters?”.
-Though UC Davis Coffee Center is actively investigating why exactly different brewer geometries, like conical vs flat bottom brewers, offer different flavor attributes, I think most good coffee tasters and decent brewers have an idea of what it tastes like.
+Though UC Davis Coffee Center, among others at the time of this writing are actively investigating why exactly different brewer geometries, like conical vs flat bottom brewers, offer different flavor attributes, I think most good coffee tasters and decent brewers have an idea of what it tastes like.

 When we think of different coffee brewers, we must think of the “mass transfer” process happening where molecules move out of their solid coffee grounds housing, drain down through the brew bed and end up in the end cup.
 It’s a simple speculation that can get so incredibly complex.
-We still have yet to have "crystal” clear answers written in stone….But we’re getting there….Most of us have to understand through taste and speculation.
+We still have yet to have "crystal clear” answers written in stone….But we’re getting there….Most of us have to understand through taste and speculation, which is equally (if not more) important than the science-backed data behind it.
+Taste is often subjective, unless you’re a bot.

-My reasoning for choosing a conical brewer geometry is because of its thicker bed depth and its shape to actively filter out insoluble particles and bitterness via the coffee bed.
+My reasoning for choosing a conical brewer geometry correlates to the info above, but also because of its thicker bed depth and its shape to actively filter out insoluble particles and bitterness via the coffee bed.
 When you have a thicker bed depth, water spends more time in contact with a greater amount of the coffee bed.
 You are increasing the water to coffee contact and increases the rate of overall extraction across the brew bed (assuming the coffee dose and water amount is the same).
 Not only does a thicker bed do this, it also works well to be a natural filter, so the slurry has a higher chance at reaching equilibrium due to the thicker bed, but now it also gets filtered more and more.

 • Why does coffee bed filtration matter?: It’s speculated that coffees bitterness is related to an insoluble particle, meaning the only way to lessen its concentration in your end cup is to filter it out above.
 A conical shape will taste cleaner and have less body because of this filtration process (assuming all other variables are held equal).

-When we have greater filtration of the brew bed, along with more even water to coffee contact, we are also given a wider sweet spot range across a much wider array of grind sizes.
+When we have greater filtration of the brew bed, along with more even water to coffee contact in the brew bed, combined with a slower flowrate, we are then given a wider sweet spot range across a much wider array of grind sizes.

 *this is also a reason why people say brewing ultra-light roasters with lower fines burrs has a tighter sweet spot…They are trapping themselves into using these variables similar to how people brewed with conical brewers in the past.
 Your sweet spot range is relative to your process, not your grinder.